 Cowen Partners is a national executive search and consulting firm.
 Our clients are both small and large, publicly traded, pre-IPO, private, and non-profit organizations.
 Clients are typically $50 million to multi-billion dollar revenue Fortune 100 companies or have assets between $500 million to $15 billion.
 Successful placements span the entire C-Suite and include VP and Director level leadership roles.

-With our proven processes and guaranteed results, we have successfully placed hundreds of candidates in industries including technology, commercial real estate, healthcare, financial services, sales and finance.
+With our proven processes and guaranteed results, we have successfully placed hundreds of candidates in industries including technology, commercial real estate, private equity, healthcare, financial services, sales, and finance.